ziggystar12/MHS-Teensy-Rom-Power-Engine/README.md

 Firmware 1.2.6 includes Travis's latest TeensyROM updates and Final Cartridge III support.
-It retains the graphical Clock, repaired Appearance/Input pages, NUFLIX display support and MHS colour fitting for Doom F1.
+It retains the graphical Clock, repaired Appearance/Input pages, MHS Prism display support and MHS colour fitting for Doom F1.
 The status bar uses solid colours.
 The two-button startup flasher has been removed; the normal firmware updater remains.
 Install both downloads for the new Doom picture.
 F7 Sharp, controls, sound and game data are unchanged.
 Keep existing music.